ilija-s/html-editor/docs/ftv_manipulation_use_case.md

             A new empty folder is created in folder where right click happened.
 Go back to step 3.
         3.1.4.
 Delete file or folder
             Depending on where right click happened, the file or folder is deleted from file system.
 Go back to step 3.
     3.2.
 The user can double click on certain file and it should be opened in a new tab in editor.
+Go back to step 3.